Non-Myopic Multi-Objective Bayesian Optimization: Related Work

 {\bf Multi-objective BO.} When compared to single-objective BO, multi-objective BO (MOBO) has received relatively less attention.
-The predominant methods for designing MOBO strategies include information-theoretic methods \cite{tu2022joint,PESMO,belakaria2019max,suzuki2020multi,garridomerchán2021parallel}, uncertainty based methods \cite{Usemo}, hypervolume-based methods \cite{konakovic2020diversity,daulton2020differentiable,Ahmadianshalchi_Belakaria_Doppa_2024}, and scalarization-based methods \cite{pmlr-v162-daulton22a, knowles2006parego}.
-The joint entropy search for MOBO (JESMO) algorithm \cite{tu2022joint} aims to maximize information gain about the optimal Pareto front by evaluating inputs that maximally reduce its uncertainty.
-The expected hypervolume improvement (EHVI) method \cite{daulton2020differentiable} extends the concept of EI from a single-objective to a MOO problem by assessing the potential improvement in hypervolume from new input evaluations.
-Several efforts to extend these approaches to handle constraints and preferences have resulted in more general frameworks that accommodate complex real-world decision-making scenarios \cite{garrido2019predictive,belakaria2020max,ahmadianshalchi2024preference}.
+The predominant methods for designing MOBO strategies include information-theoretic methods \citep{tu2022joint,PESMO,belakaria2019max,suzuki2020multi,garridomerchán2021parallel}, uncertainty based methods \citep{Usemo}, hypervolume-based methods \citep{konakovic2020diversity,daulton2020differentiable,Ahmadianshalchi_Belakaria_Doppa_2024}, scalarization-based methods \citep{pmlr-v162-daulton22a, knowles2006parego}, and batch MOBO methods \citep{ahmadianshalchi2024pareto}.
+The joint entropy search for MOBO (JESMO) algorithm \citep{tu2022joint} aims to maximize information gain about the optimal Pareto front by evaluating inputs that maximally reduce its uncertainty.
+The expected hypervolume improvement (EHVI) method \citep{daulton2020differentiable} extends the concept of EI from a single-objective to a MOO problem by assessing the potential improvement in hypervolume from new input evaluations.
+Several efforts to extend these approaches to handle constraints and preferences have resulted in more general frameworks that accommodate complex real-world decision-making scenarios \citep{garrido2019predictive,belakaria2020max,ahmadianshalchi2024preference}.
+MOBO methods have been applied to solve challenging engineering design applications \citep{chen2024machine,belakaria2020machine,DAC-2021,ICCAD-MF-2021,zhou2020design} and can also be employed with surrogate models for combinatorial spaces \citep{LADDER,BODi,ICML-2021,deshwal2022bayesian}.

 {\bf Non-myopic MOBO.} Despite advances in myopic strategies for MOBO, a notable knowledge gap remains.
 There is no prior work on non-myopic acquisition functions for MOBO problems with a finite horizon.
-A recent approach proposed for settings with decoupled function evaluation \cite{daulton2023hypervolume} considers a one-step lookahead only and thus lacks strategic foresight. {\em Our goal is to precisely fill this critical gap in the current state of knowledge.}
+A recent approach proposed for settings with decoupled function evaluation, \citet{daulton2023hypervolume} considers a one-step lookahead only and thus lacks strategic foresight. {\em Our goal is to precisely fill this critical gap in the current state of knowledge.}